4416. Testing System

 return a.penalty_time < b.penalty_time;

-If all the previous parameters are equal, sort by the team number in ascending order.
+If all previous criteria are equal, sort by team number in ascending order.

 return a.id < b.id;